ClearBlade/Machine-Learning-Node-Libraries/README.md

 - These Libraries can be used to design Neural Networks Model and Bayesian Models for Classification, and Regression Models for Prediction.

-- The implementation of these libraries is done in the Code Services and you can refer to **Official Documentation** of that library to explore more options that you can use.
+- The implementation of these libraries is done in the Code Services and you can refer to the **Official Documentation** of that library to explore more options that you can use.

 ## Assests